Picture your ideal kitchen. No, not as it is now, but how it could be!

 - Drop off food donations to your local charity.

-- Go to the store for anything you need to replaced and/or food you want to stock up on.
+- Go to the store for anything you need to replace and/or food you want to stock up on.

 - Pick up something nice for yourself.
 Maybe a new food item or that kitchen gadget you’ve been wanting to try!